-Second, as we emphasized before, our implementations map consumption moments into SMU's relying on specific assumptions on preferences and welfare weights (see Table G-1).
-However, we can gauge the sensitivity of our conclusions to different implementation assumptions (see Appendix Table H-1).
-The estimated consumption smoothing cost of the change in latecareer incentives is reduced when using the consumption-drop implementation (.14) or the MPC implementation (.21).
-In other words, the fiscal externality generated by the steepening of pension profile is thus roughly offset by the estimated consumption smoothing cost when focusing only on the corresponding loss of insurance or liquidity.
-Similarly, using our baseline implementation, but reducing the curvature in consumption preferences to $\gamma = 2$ decreases the consumption smoothing cost by 50% and reduces the net welfare gain close to zero (see column (2)).
-Adjusting the SMU's for the estimated differences in health can also reduce the consumption smoothing cost (.30), when assuming that earlier retirees having worse health also have lower marginal utility of consumption following Finkelstein et al. [2013] (see column (3)).45 However, assigning welfare weights to retirement age groups based on their differential life-expectancy would increase the welfare costs (.40, see column (4)).
-Indeed, individuals retiring earlier expect a shorter lifetime, so their welfare-adjusted SMU's are higher.46
+Second, our implementations map consumption moments into SMU's under specific assumptions on preferences and welfare weights (see Table G-1).
+We gauge the sensitivity of our conclusions to different implementation assumptions in Appendix Table H-1.
+Adjusting the SMU's for estimated differences in health could reduce the consumption smoothing cost by 20%, assuming that earlier retirees having worse health also have lower marginal utility of consumption, following Finkelstein, Luttmer and Notowidigdo [2013] (see column (3)).
+However, because late retirees live longer, assigning welfare weights to retirement age groups based on their differential life-expectancy, following Becker, Philipson and Soares [2005], would increase the consumption smoothing costs by 10% (see column (4)).
+Appendix H.1 provides details on the methodology underlying these calculations.

-Third, our analysis has demonstrated the value of providing insurance against work-longevity risk.
-DI and UI provide complementary insurance to the pension system by covering individuals who leave the labor market early, not only through the transfers received, but also through the accumulation of pension points while on DI/UI.
-As discussed above, especially for the premature exits, the pathway into retirement is often through DI or UI (see also Appendix Figure A-6).
-We note that our consumption-based estimates of the marginal value of extra transfers account for all resources retirees can rely on, including transfers received through the DI/UI system.
-We also note that this pathway changes the fiscal externality from inducing individuals to work longer, but these effects are very modest, increasing the fiscal externality from .13 to .15 only (see Appendix Figure A-9).47
+Third, our analysis demonstrates the value of providing insurance against work-longevity risk.
+As discussed above, DI and UI provide complementary insurance to the pension system, especially for premature retirees, whose pathway into retirement is often through DI or UI (see Appendix Figure A-6).
+Our consumption-based estimates of the marginal value of extra transfers already account for all resources retirees can rely on, including social insurance transfers.
+Accounting for the availability of UI/DI modestly increases the fiscal externality from inducing individuals to work longer, from .13 to .15 (see Appendix Figure A-9).